USNC/TAM Hosting Additive Manufacturing Workshop in Washington, DC: October 7-9 2015

 - "Computational Particle Mechanics in Fluid and Solid Systems," jointly sponsored by IUTAM and AmeriMech, will be held at UC Berkeley in 2017.
 This invitation-only workshop will feature speakers on topics such as biomedical engineering, material design, and manufacturing processes.
 There will be time for roundtable discussions afterward.

 New Report Series Launched: Recent Trends in Mechanics

 The USNC/TAM has initiated a new series of periodic reports, Recent Trends in Mechanics.
 Report proposals are due April 15th of each year.
 More information on the types of reports included in the series and report proposal guidelines can be found on the Reports: Recent Trends in Mechanics webpage.

-Recent Trends in Mechanics reports that were completed in 2013 through 2015 include:
+Recent Trends in Mechanics reports that were completed in 2015 include: